 Elevated levels of oil and fat can cause discomfort and gastrointestinal distress to felines.
 Bloating, stomach pain, discomfort, vomiting, and diarrhea can occur if felines ingest too much.
 Cats with sensitive stomachs can be particularly susceptible to discomfort from eating this spread.

 Weight gain is a big concern for cats that eat too much fat.
 These spreads are often high in added fats and sugars.
 Kitties who eat human foods regularly will be susceptible to weight gain, diabetes, and all the health concerns that come from being overweight.

 Allergy is a concern as well when feeding human foods to pets.
 Some kitties are allergic to peanuts and will experience moderate to severe reactions after eating them.
 Peanut allergies are not life-threatening to felines, but they can have an extremely uncomfortable reaction.
 Itchy skin on the head and neck, as well as gastrointestinal symptoms, can occur.

 It also can be a choking hazard due to its thick consistency, so felines should never have free reign or be fed a significant amount.

 What Happens If My Cat Eats Peanut Butter?

 If a cat eats a small amount as an isolated incident, it will usually be ok.
 Still, it is never a good idea to feed this to kitties regularly.
 A lick or two will not hurt them, but more than that is never wise.
 If you suspect your cat has eaten a large amount or see any signs of an adverse reaction, it is best to contact your veterinarian as soon as possible.

 Feline Treat Alternatives

-Peanut butter is a tasty treat but not appropriate for felines.
 There are plenty of delicious, more suitable options to feed a cat.
+Of course, all cats should be given high-quality, balanced kibble, as well as wet food.
 Owners can try the following ideas instead to offer a kitty variety in their diets or an occasional treat.